 If you still think solar energy is just a fad, think again.
 Some of the world’s largest companies are putting big money into creating 100% solar-powered airplanes.
 One guy in Switzerland even became internet famous by being the first person to jump out of a solar-powered airplane.

 14. You can charge electric vehicles with solar panels

-This might not be that surprising of a solar energy fact, but it’s something that’s not commonly talked about.
-When you pair solar panels with an electric vehicle and home EV charger, you’re not only saving on both gas and electricity, but you’re eliminating nearly your entire carbon footprint.
+This solar energy fact flies under radar.
+When you pair solar panels with an electric vehicle and home EV charger, you’re not only saving on both gas and electricity, you’re eliminating nearly your entire carbon footprint.

 15. More than 250,000 people work in the solar energy industry